leandrosoaresdesouza/today-i-learned/javascript/debounce/README.md

 # Debounce

 Debouncing in javascript is used to improve the browser performance.
-There might be some functionality in web page that requires time-consuming computations, an example is a search engine that sends request on every keydown.
-Deboucing is a programming practice used to ensure that time-consuming tasks do not fire so often, that is stalls the perfoemance of the web page.
-In other words, it limits the rate at which a function gets invoked
+There might be some functionality in web page that requires time-consuming computations, an example is an input, (like search engine) that sends request on every keydown.
+Deboucing is a programming practice used to ensure that time-consuming tasks do not requested so often, that is stalls the performance of the web page.
+In other words, it limits the rate at which a function gets invoked.

+The code below shows that the function named timer is executed 500ms after that the user stop to type.

 Simple example:

 ```javascript